HaloTrouvaille/YOLO-Multi-Backbones-Attention/README.md

 # Important Update
 ***2020.6.1***
 (1) The best lightweight model——HuaWei GhostNet has been added as the YOLOv3 backbone!
 It is better than ShuffleNetV2.
 The result is as following.
 (2) Add Dorefa quantization method for arbitrary bit quantization!
-The result is as following.
+The result for visdrone dataset is as following.
 (3) And I delete the ShuffleNet and the attention mechanism.
 ***2020.6.24***
 (1) Add pruning according to NetworkSlimming.